saurabmish/Microblog/README.md

   `cd microblog`

-+ Run django web server:
++ Run django web server (all applications that are a part of the project are executed:

   `python manage.py runserver`